SeeClickFix/legal.seeclickfix.com/content/terms-of-use.md

 SeeClickFix provides users with access to public issue reporting, discussing and management which may be accessed through various media or devices (the "Service").
-You also understand and agree that the Service may include advertisements and that these advertisements are necessary for SeeClickFix to provide the Service.
 You also understand and agree that the Service may include certain communications from SeeClickFix, such as service announcements, administrative messages and the SeeClickFix Newsletter, and that these communications are considered